Choosing Timber for Wooden Sash Windows: Softwood vs Hardwood Explained

 Sustainability and Responsible Timber Sourcing

-Hardwood can also be a sustainable choice, provided it is sourced from responsibly managed forests.
-Certification schemes play an important role here, ensuring that timber is harvested in a way that protects ecosystems and supports long-term forestry practices.
+Sustainability is an increasingly important factor when choosing materials for your home.
+Hardwood can be a responsible choice when sourced from well-managed forests, and certification schemes such as FSC play an important role in ensuring timber is harvested in a way that protects ecosystems and supports long-term forestry practices.

 At JTP Joinery, we are committed to responsible sourcing across all of our projects.
 We carefully select our materials to ensure that our wooden sash windows not only meet the highest standards of quality but also align with modern environmental expectations.